Cognitive Psychology

 Neural-Net Modeling and Decision Making

-Daniel Levine, Professor
+Daniel Levine, Professor of Research

 Dr. Levine's laboratory deals with both experimental and theoretical studies of decision making, cognitive-emotional interactions, and cognitive dissonance.
-Current research projects include:

 • Studying how emotion contributes to perceived value of resources.
 Responses of the same participants are compared on two analogous tasks, both involving an unexpected loss after a sequence of gains.
-Preliminary results suggest the amount of time participants are willing to invest could differ between the two tasks.

-The laboratory also has a long-term goal of understanding how interactions among several brain regions (frontal lobes, amygdala, basal ganglia, etc.) contribute to emotionally-influenced decision making.
-To that end, the laboratory is involved in a collaborative project with a brain imaging laboratory at UT Southwestern to discern relationships between brain region activations and decision style on a probability maximization task.
-Also, the lab has a long history of pioneering work in brain-based neural network modeling of cognition and behavior (see Dr. Levine), and current modeling efforts are being integrated with the behavioral and physiological studies described above.
-For information about applying to work in Dr. Levine’s lab, contact him at levine@uta.edu or 817-272-3598.
+The laboratory also has a long-term goal of understanding how interactions among several brain regions (frontal lobes, amygdala, basal ganglia, etc.) contribute to emotionally influenced decision making.
+The laboratory is involved in collaborative brain imaging research with UT Southwestern to examine relationships between brain activation and decision style.
+The lab also has a history of neural network modeling of cognition and behavior.